Code of Behaviour

 Pupils are generally responsible for the safety of their own property.
 When participating in P.E. or sport, students are advised to place any valuables in the possession of the teacher/coach for safe-keeping as the school will not take responsibility for such items if stolen from the changing areas.

-Should students suffer a loss of property through no fault of their own, the matter should be reported to the Dean of Discipline and a claim form completed, signed by the appropriate persons and handed in to the Principal.
+Should students suffer a loss of property through no fault of their own, the matter should be reported to the Deputy Principal and a claim form completed, signed by the appropriate persons and handed in to the Principal.
 Theft of, or damage to, personal property is always investigated as thoroughly as possible and those found responsible given appropriate sanctions.

 In the interest of the general body of the school community, it may be necessary at times to search a student locker or property during the investigation of a particular issue – for example, theft or substance abuse.